notmuch/notmuch/doc/notmuch-emacs.rst

 ``?``
     Display full set of key bindings

-Display of messages can be controlled by the following variables
+Display of messages can be controlled by the following variables; see also :ref:`show-large`.

 :index:`notmuch-message-headers`
        |docstring::notmuch-message-headers|